Exhibitions and galleries

 All materials, refreshments and lunch included with the course fee.
 For more details go to pamsmart.co.uk

 Pauline Townsend Silk Painter

 Workshops for beginners and improvers in Buxton.
-Schedule available on the website: silkpainter.co.uk
+The new 2020 workshop schedule is now available on the website: silkpainter.co.uk

-Full day workshops from 10am-3.30pm with lunch and a half day is until 1pm.
+Full day workshops from 10am-3.30pm with lunch, a half day is until 1pm.
 You can choose one day or two.
-Go to pitchbluecreative.com for more details.
+There are also regular weekly courses.
+Go to pitchbluecreative.com for details.

 Small Print Company, 2-3 Friary Street, Derby

 Various courses including Creating a Letterpress Print, and Coptic and Japanese Bookbinding.
 Details of all the courses and their prices can be found at smallprintcompany.co.uk